lawinslow/GLM-source/README.md

 	cd glm-aed/test/BigMuskie/
 	../../src/glm

+**NOTE, below is no longer relevant.
+This is handled very well in [GLMr](https://github.com/GLEON/GLMr) and is the preferred way of distribution to novice and intermediate users**

 ## updates for mac 2014-09-17
 today the dependencies for macGLM1.3.2 were modified so that the baked in dylib dependencies could be put in a sim/bin directory instead of root/hydro.